reenasharma89/confed-programs/README.md

 ﻿A one-page static website that displays programs from a provided json file.

-It contain following files and idea to make spreate file so that clear and maintanable code
+It contains the following files, and the idea is to create separate files to keep the code clear and maintainable.

 css/style.css -> Layout and Styling<br/>
 js/api.js -> for fetch programs<br/>